augesd/loader/CONTRIBUTING.md

 We use Grunt for managing the build.
 Here are some useful Grunt tasks:

-  * `grunt` The default task lints the code and runs the tests.
+  * `grunt` The default task lints the code.
 You should make sure you do this before submitting a PR.
+  * `grunt build` Build everything.
-  * `grunt test` run the tests.
+  * `grunt build-min` Build everything and magnifying.
+  * `grunt bump_version:1.0.0` Set new version's number as '1.0.0'.
   * `grunt release` Build everything, including minified files (do not include those in Pull Requests)
   * `grunt transpile:fr,ru` Build custom locale bundles `loader-with-locales.custom.js` and `locales.custom.js` inside `build/umd/min` containing just French and Russian.
-  * `grunt size` Print size statistics.

 Becoming a AUGE team member
 =============================